Revolutionary War Sites in the Olde English District

 Before the day is over, plan a visit to the Camden Archives and Museum.
 The museum has a constant fresh collection for history buffs, and the Ross E. Beard Gun Collection features weaponry used all over the world in various battles, including the American Revolutionary War.

-End the evening on Broad Street with a meal from Salud Mexican Kitchen and Tequila Bar, Sam Kendall’s or Steeplechase Sports Bar & Grill.
+Insider Tip: End the evening on Broad Street with a meal from local-favorites such as Salud Mexican Kitchen and Tequila Bar, Sam Kendall’s, B. Colson’s or Steeplechase Sports Bar & Grill.

 Trip 2: Chester County to York County to Union County

 Next, head to York County’s McConnells to visit Historic Brattonsville, the site of the Battle of Huck’s Defeat.
-This 800-acre living history farm offers more than 30 historical structures and features backcountry life programming throughout the year, like sheep shearing days.
+This 800-acre living history museum brings the past to life with more than 30 historic structures and immersive programming that showcases what backcountry life was like during the Revolutionary War era.
+Depending on the season, you might catch special events like sheep-shearing days, battlefield reenactments, or hands-on colonial demonstrations.